thequietkid79/event-tracker/README.md

     docker run -d -p 3000:3000 -v $(pwd):/app event-tracker
     ```

-The application is now accessible at [http://localhost:3000](http://localhost:3000).
+The application will now be accessible at [http://localhost:3000](http://localhost:3000).